 STORM, ROSA (18 July 1791-3 May 1867), doctor and an advocate of homeopathic medicine, was born in Coxsackie, N.Y. to Isaac and Agnes Storm.
 He attended and later taught at the village school; at age 22 began studying medicine under local doctors; and in 1816 received a license to practice from the Medical Society of Seneca County, N.Y.
 Soon after, he established a practice in Madison, Ohio and 2 years later moved to Painesville.
 Between 1834-35, he taught at the Medical College of Willoughby University as adjunct professor of materia medica, receiving an honorary degree at the college's first commencement.

-Biographical File, Howard Dittrick Museum of Historical Medicine.
+Biographical File, Dittrick Museum of Medical History.